VW's Audi buys Ducati to expand brand portfolio

 Investindustrial bought Ducati in 2006 and has since grown the motorbike maker's annual revenues by 37 percent to 480 million euros.
 Ducati had earnings before interest, tax, depreciation and amortisation of 51 million euros last year.

-"We believe that Audi is the best partner to continue the process of globalization that is already successfully underway," Andrea Bonomi, chairman of Investindustrial, said.
+"We believe that Audi is the best partner to continue the process of globalisation that is already successfully underway," Andrea Bonomi, chairman of Investindustrial, said.

 Under Piech, who looks set to win re-election as chairman at VW's annual general meeting in Hamburg on Thursday, VW expanded its empire to include everything from fuel-efficient city cars to 40-tonne trucks.